Who is eligible to use Neighbor Ride?

 Will NR provide transportation to destinations outside of the county?

-Requests for rides to the Baltimore and the D.C. areas are accepted.
+Yes.
 Our maximum one way driving distance is 35 miles from pick up.
 Please schedule longer distance and rush hour rides as early as possible as there are fewer drivers for these rides.

 When can I schedule my first ride?